-A careful history and physical examination, including a digital rectal exam, are paramount on clinical suspicion.
-An endoscopy examination with rigid sigmoidoscopy is required to measure the distance from the lesion to the anal verge (less than 15 cm) and for tissue biopsy to confirm rectal cancer.
+Initial workup starts with a careful history and physical examination, including a digital rectal exam.
+An endoscopic examination with rigid sigmoidoscopy is required; this is important to measure the distance from the lesion to the anal verge and for tissue biopsy to confirm rectal cancer.
 Once rectal cancer has been established pathologically, an MRI or transrectal ultrasound is used to accurately determine local tumor extension and node status.
-Baseline computed tomography of the chest, abdomen, and pelvis may initially grossly rule out metastatic stage.
-Nevertheless, a combined approach by magnetic resonance imaging or transrectal ultrasound will accurately determine tumor extension and node status of the local rectal disease at diagnosis.
-An interprofessional evaluation by medical oncology, radiation oncology, and surgical oncology should discuss the best combination of perioperative chemo-radiotherapy (in addition to possible surgical resection) that could augment the chance of cure on high-risk patients.
-Oligo-metastatic, liver and lung, and local-recurrence patients with rectal cancer are potentially curable with multimodality therapies.
+Baseline computed tomography of the chest, abdomen, and pelvis rules out metastatic lesions.
+An interdisciplinary evaluation by medical oncology, radiation oncology, and surgical oncology is important to discuss the best combination of perioperative chemo-radiotherapy (in addition to possible surgical resection) that could augment the chance of cure, particularly in high risk patients.
+Oligo-metastatic disease to the liver and lung as well as local-recurrence patients with rectal cancer are still potentially curable with multimodality therapies.
 Palliative systemic therapy is reserved for non-surgical candidates to ameliorate symptoms, improve quality of life and prolong life expectancy.